zakplum/goldsmiths-food-finder/README.md

 The project is currently in progress and the deadline for completion is the end of March.

 The project is built mainly with React.js, HTML, and CSS.
-It will also use MySQL for databases to store information about restaurants and login information.
+It will also use MongoDB for databases to store information about restaurants and login information.

 Features
 - A website that allows users to easily find restaurants near them that cater to their specific dietary preferences, such as allergies or religious or ethical reasons